personalizationday/2024/content/organizers/index.md

     id: sponsors
     content:
       title: Sponsors
-      text: 'The event is sponsored by University of Gothenburg, SFI Mediafutures, University of Bergen, Riksbankens Jubileumsfond'
+      text: 'The event is sponsored by University of Gothenburg, SFI Mediafutures, University of Bergen, Riksbankens Jubileumsfond, and Meltzer Fund'